 The breadth of curriculum provision in Years 7-9 will enable a large majority of students to take and enjoy the full EBacc at GCSE.
 This will be supported by an Open Pot of subjects and qualifications that enable every student to succeed and progress, with an expectation that all students will take an “Enterprise” subject option.

-All students will learn, through Religious Studies across all five years, how humanity has tried to understand and respond to the big philosophical and spiritual questions of existence, behaviour and responsibility for others and our world.
-They will explore what people of different faiths believe about those existential and ethical questions and also how other world views such as humanism and agnosticism think about them.
+All students learn, through Religious Studies across all five years, how humanity has tried to understand and respond to the big philosophical and spiritual questions of existence, behaviour and responsibility for others and our world.
+They explore what people of different faiths believe about those existential and ethical questions and also how other world views such as humanism and agnosticism think about them.

 There will be strong emphasis on Enterprise at Key Stage 4 (Years 10 and 11) with a suite of more business-orientated courses (all studied at GCSE or equivalent level) which could enable students to progress to Level 3 academic courses which lead to A-Level and degree.
 This includes computing, media, creative media, business, engineering, construction, food studies and nutrition, constructional textiles, photography and child development.
 All students will be strongly encouraged to take at least one “Enterprise” option.